clue/reactphp-buzz/README.md

 This works for (any number of) responses of arbitrary sizes.

-This resolves with a normal [`ResponseInterface`](#responseinterface), which can be used access the response message parameters as usual.
+This resolves with a normal [`ResponseInterface`](#responseinterface), which can be used to access the response message parameters as usual.
-You can access the message body as usual, however it now implements React's [`ReadableStreamInterface`](https://github.com/reactphp/stream#readablestreaminterface) as well as parts of the PSR-7's [`StreamInterface`](http://www.php-fig.org/psr/psr-7/#3-4-psr-http-message-streaminterface).
+You can access the message body as usual, however it now also implements React's [`ReadableStreamInterface`](https://github.com/reactphp/stream#readablestreaminterface) as well as parts of the PSR-7's [`StreamInterface`](http://www.php-fig.org/psr/psr-7/#3-4-psr-http-message-streaminterface).